Kelsey Griffin: WNBA

 The Minnesota Lynx had the third pick of the 2010 draft and selected Griffin.
 As she was about to pose for a picture with a Lynx jersey and WNBA President Donna Orender, she was traded to the Connecticut Sun for future draft picks.

 In her rookie season for the Sun, Griffin averaged 4.4 points and 4.7 rebounds and was able to earn a spot on the WNBA All Rookie Team.

 Europe

 Griffin played for Pécs 2010, a professional basketball team in Pécs, Hungary, playing in the Hungarian A league, one of the premier leagues in EuroBasketball.
 She led the team to a 23–1 record, which earned an entry in the championship series.

 Australia

 Griffin signed with the Bendigo Spirit for the 2012/13 Australian Women's National Basketball League (WNBL).
 Due to WNBA commitments, Griffin did not join the Spirit until six rounds into the season.
 Once cleared to play, she made an instant impact for Bendigo, averaging 16.5 points, 8.6 rebounds per game.
 Griffin was instrumental in Bendigo's WNBL championship victory, claiming grand final MVP honours after scoring 20 points and collecting 11 rebounds.
 Despite missing close to a third of the season, Griffin finished sixth overall in the WNBL's end of season league MVP voting.

+In the 2024–25 WNBL season, Griffin helped the Bendigo Spirit win the championship, collecting her fifth WNBL title.